xlsrln/cat/site/teams.md

 What does V stand for?
 Victory?
 Virtuosity?
 Voracity?
 Nobody remembers now, but the same won't be said for the V-Rally Club Built on ideals of fairness and equality, the newly comprised team from the former Noot Squad Rallying will tackle season 2 of CAT with renewed interest and joy, and with the aim to have fun along the way above all!
 We'll see you on the road!

-members: Revenger210, Steamed Jams, Kariston, Cadenthecorvid
+members: Revenger210, Steamed Jams, Kariston, caden

 #